Running the Harvard stadium: automatically retrieve data

 July 12, 2025

-My friends and I took the habit to run the stairs at the Harvard stadium.
+My friends and I took up the habit of running the stairs at the Harvard stadium.
 The principle is simple: walk (or run!) up the big steps and down the small ones every row (37 times).
 I record my time every week to keep track of my progress with my Garmin watch.
 In the summer heat my friends and I asked ourselves how much the weather impacts our time.
 So I wrote a python program that downloads my time from the Garmin server, and retrieves weather data at those times and location.

 I used the python-garminconnect package to do so.

-I usually record my stadium runs as run activities.
-I thus need to retrieve the run data from garmniconnect; note that I assume all stadium runs are within my last 1000 running activities, which is likely:
+I thus need to retrieve the run data from garminconnect; note that I assume all stadium runs are within my last 1000 running activities, which is likely:

 def retrieve_stadium_dates_and_durations(garmin):